certifaction/hinsign-cli/README.md

 ```

 **Description**<br>
-Generate a signed ePrescription QR code from a valid input JSON document in the body.
+Generate a signed e-prescription QR code from a valid input JSON document in the body.
 The available output formats are the following:

 * a QR Code image binary data in PNG format, or
 * the signed QR Code data as string